Recording Item Donations

 Record keeping

-You are responsible for any documentation for your item donations.
+You are responsible for any additional documentation for your item donations.
 IRS substantiation rules depend on the size and type of the contribution.
+For more on Form 8283 specifically, see our Form 8283 Basics guide.

 Contributions of $250 or more (per donation)